traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 and [more](../reference/static-configuration/cli.md)...

 In this deployment,
-the static configuration enables the Traefik dashboard and uses Kubernetes native ingress resources as router definitions to route incoming requests.
+the static configuration enables the Traefik dashboard, and uses Kubernetes native Ingress resources as router definitions to route incoming requests.

 !!! info "When there is no entry points in the static configuration"